timothy-strange/bullet-constraints-tool/README.md

 I have ported it to Blender 2.8 and will hopefully finish the incomplete features and maybe make some improvements.

+Note: you can now find the UI for this tool in the Physics tab of the Properties area, once it is installed.

-Bashi's description is as follows.
+Bashi's original description is as follows:

 ### Usage: